Leadership Team

 Lila Dinnel is UmoNhoN/Hidatsa and an enrolled citizen of the Mandan-Hidatsa-Arikara Three Affiliated Tribes of North Dakota.
 Lila holds a Bachelor of Science in Management of Human Resources and is a licensed residential and commercial real estate agent in Nebraska.
 Lila brings to the table valuable experience in project management, specifically working within Indian country.
 Having grown up in the city of Omaha, Lila is dedicated to uplifting the Native community.
 She served as a volunteer for Healing Ribbons prior to joining the board in March of 2024.

-Reverend Dr. Jessiline Anderson
+Dr. Jessiline

-Board Member, Culture Bearer
+Board Member,

 Rev. Dr. J, as she is affectionately called, is an enrolled member of the Omaha Tribe of Nebraska and a graduate of Creighton University (BA Psychology, MS Counseling) and Utah State University (PhD Clinical Psychology).
 She is Psychology Professor Emeritus, retiring from the University of Nebraska at Omaha (UNO) in 2020.
 She taught Psychology for more than 25 years at UNO, Wayne State University and Nebraska Indian Community College.
 While at UNO she also served as a faculty member for both Native American and Black Studies, and served as Faculty Advisor to the Intertribal Student Council.
 Her specific research interests include cardiovascular reactivity and endocrine disorders and anxiety and depressive disorders among Indigenous populations.
+She was ordained the Associate Minister at Allen Chapel African Methodist Episcopal Church.
+Prior to ordination she served as the Church School Superintendent, Church School Teacher, led reading/discussion groups and chaired several women’s programs.
+Rev. Dr. J is a member of Delta Sigma Theta Sorority, Inc. and served as Chair of the Physical and Mental Health Committee and is the current Chapter Chaplain.
+She served as the Regional Chaplain of the Central Region of Delta Sigma Theta Sorority, Inc. She is a member of the National Coalition of 100 Black Women and served as Vice President of Membership.
+She also serves on the board of the Nebraska Religious Council for Reproductive Freedom.

-Loretta Joyce Jordan
+Loretta Joyce

-Board Member, Culture Bearer
+Board Member,

 Loretta Jordan (Standing Rock Sioux) was born and raised on the Standing Rock Sioux Reservation in Fort Yates, North Dakota and on the Blackfeet Reservation in Montana.
 Maternally, she is from the Walking Eagle-Agard tiospaye and paternally from the Flying Cloud-Zahn tiospaye.
 She is mother to four sons, grandmother to four grandchildren and one grandchild.
 She graduated from the University of Nebraska at Omaha with a Bachelor Degree in Sociology and a minor in Native American Studies.
 Loretta had the privilege to learn from two of the top therapists in South Dakota, the late Madonna Blue Horse (Oglala Lakota) and Eileen Lunderman (Sicangu Lakota).
 Both therapists were proficient in experiential and drama therapy techniques as applied to historical and generational trauma.
 Loretta dedicated her life to helping her people heal from addiction and generational trauma within a culturally appropriate context.
 Loretta retired in 2009 as the Clinical Supervisor for the Nebraska Urban Indian Health Coalition, Inc. Despite her retirement she remains an active volunteer as a mentor, researcher, behavior health expert and Culture Bearer.
 She co-authorized a Lakota story for a meditation app.
 Using an intergenerational and divested colonialist deficit approach, she is researching and developing a trauma response tool kit to aid persons who need to manage destructive behaviors stemming from survival tactics and trauma-response driven (fight, flight, freeze, dissociation).

-Board Member
+Board Member,

 Co-Founder

 Rebecca is a leader, scholar, educator, entrepreneur, business woman, life long learner, mother and proud member of the Ponca Tribe of Nebraska.
 She has a bachelor’s degree in education and two master’s degrees in business (Masters of Business Administration and Masters of Arts in Management).
 Rebecca was the first elected woman to serve as Tribal Council Chair of the Ponca Tribe of NE and is the longest serving tribal Council Vice Chair (six years) and woman Tribal Council member (20 years).
 She serves on numerous federal, state, tribal and local Boards to represent Native and diverse populations.
 She also served in administrative roles as the former President/CEO of OSNI (Ponca Tribe of NE’s economic development corporation) and COO/Health Planner (public health, community health, grants and diabetes departments).
+Rebecca has a passion for empowering families.
+As an advocate for Ponca youth, Rebecca serves as the only Osni Ponka Youth Council advisor for the past seven years.
+She mentors youth ages 14-24 and developed a comprehensive youth program that encourages civic education, responsibility and leadership, career development and cultural engagement.